 JHSC co-chair tip: Share the stage when it comes to leading a meeting.
 Respect the opinions and contributions of the committee members—it’s important to stay on topic, but it’s also important to remember that you’re part of a committee and everyone’s opinion matters.
 Reiterate the purpose of the meeting when required but make sure all committee members are being heard.

 5. End on an engaging note

 Before ending the meeting, pose a few questions to the committee.
 The goal is to ensure all of the information has sunk in.
 By putting the ball in their court and asking committee members what they think the next steps should be, you also make them accountable for fostering positive changes.

 Health and safety meetings should also conclude with action items.
 Assign at least one action item to each person that should be completed before a designated deadline (this is often, but not always, before the next committee meeting).

-JHSC co-chair tip: Send committee members a follow-up email after the meeting listing the next steps, identifying who action items are assigned to and the timeframe for when they should be completed.
+JHSC co-chair tip: Send committee members a follow-up email after the meeting listing the next steps, identifying who the action items are assigned to and the timeframe for when they should be completed.

 Safety committee meetings can feel dry and, even worse, unproductive.
-However, with proper planning you won’t have to worry about the conversation swerving too far from what you intended.
+However, with proper planning, you won’t have to worry about the conversation swerving too far from what you intended.
 Set a schedule, have an agenda, utilize your meeting minutes to your advantage and engage committee members.
 By creating a standard for joint health and safety committee meetings you’re ensuring they don’t get off track and committee members will find the meetings much more worthwhile.